Shahid Khan: Early life

 Shahid Rafiq Khan was born on July 18, 1950 in Lahore, Punjab, Pakistan, to a middle-class Punjabi Muslim family involved in the construction industry.
-His mother was a professor of mathematics, and his father, Rafiq Khan, owned a shop that sold survey and drawing equipment.
-Shahid Khan also had a brother named Tariq Rafiq Khan, who died in his early 20s.
+His father, Rafiq Khan, owned a shop that sold survey and drawing equipment, while his mother Zakia Khan was a professor of mathematics.
+Shahid Khan also has a younger brother named Faran Khan, a local businessman in Pakistan.

-Khan moved to the United States in 1967 at the age of 16 to study at the University of Illinois at Urbana–Champaign.
-When he went to the United States, he spent his first night in a $2/night room at the university YMCA, and his first job was washing dishes for $1.20 an hour.
-He joined the Beta Theta Pi fraternity at the school.
-He graduated from the Grainger College of Engineering with a BSc in industrial engineering in 1971.
-He later was awarded the Mechanical Science and Engineering Distinguished Alumni Award in 1999.
+Khan moved to the United States in 1967 at age 16 to study at the University of Illinois at Urbana–Champaign.
+When he went to the United States, Khan spent his first night in a $2/night room at the university Young Men's Christian Association, and his first job was washing dishes for $1.20 an hour.
+Khan joined the Beta Theta Pi fraternity at the school and graduated from the Grainger College of Engineering with a BSc in industrial engineering in 1971.
+He was later awarded the Mechanical Science and Engineering Distinguished Alumni Award in 1999.

 Business career

 Flex-N-Gate

 Khan worked at the automotive manufacturing company Flex-N-Gate Corporation while attending the University of Illinois.
-When he graduated he was hired as the engineering director for the company.
+When he graduated, Khan was hired as the engineering director for the company.
 In 1978, he started Bumper Works, which made car bumpers for customized pickup trucks and body shop repairs.
 The funds to start the new business included a $50,000 loan from the Small Business Administration and $16,000 of his own savings.

-In 1980, he bought Flex-N-Gate from his former employer Charles Gleason Butzow, bringing Bumper Works into the fold.
-The company grew under Khan, so that it supplied bumpers for the Big Three automakers.
-In 1984, he began supplying a small number of bumpers for Toyota pickups.
-By 1987 it was the sole supplier for Toyota pickups and by 1989 it was the sole supplier for the entire Toyota line in the United States.
+In 1980, Khan bought Flex-N-Gate from his former employer Charles Gleason Butzow, bringing Bumper Works into the fold.
+The company grew under him, so that it supplied bumpers for the Big Three automakers.
+In 1984, Khan began supplying a small number of bumpers for Toyota pickups.
+By 1987, it was the sole supplier for Toyota pickups, and by 1989, it was the sole supplier for the entire Toyota line in the United States.
 Adopting the Toyota Way increased company efficiency and ability to change its manufacturing process within a few minutes.
 Since then, the company has grown from $17 million in sales to an estimated $2 billion in 2010 to $8.89 billion in 2020.
-Its operation in Sandusky, Ohio, is one of the largest automotive light manufacturing plants in the United States.
+Its operation in Sandusky, Ohio is one of the largest automotive light manufacturing plants in the United States.

 By 2019, Flex-N-Gate had 25,000 employees and 69 manufacturing plants in the United States, China, Argentina, Spain, France, Germany, Mexico and Canada.
 In 2020, it had a revenue of $8.9 billion and was ranked as the 46th largest privately held American company by Forbes.
-It is also ranked by Automotive News as the 7th largest American automotive parts supplier and overall 33rd largest supplier in the world.
+It is also ranked by Automotive News as the seventh largest American automotive parts supplier and overall 33rd largest supplier in the world.

-In May 2012, the Occupational Safety and Health Administration fined Flex-N-Gate $57,000 for health violations at its Urbana plant.
-Before the 2012 NFL draft, the United Automobile Workers (UAW) and other environmentalist groups organized a protest campaign for several accusations against Flex-N-Gate and Khan.